Trusted WordPress tutorials, when you need them most.

 How to create a free shipping discount for your online store

-When you’re happy with how the coupon is set up, make sure you copy the small pieces of code under the ‘Coupon Title.’
+When you’re happy with how the coupon is set up, you need to grab the dynamic tag for it.

 Creating an automated coupon to win back customers

-With that done, click on ‘Save’ to store your changes.
+With the tag copied, click on ‘Save’ to store your changes.

 Now we have a coupon, it’s time to create the email that FunnelKit will send to your customers.
 To add an email action, click on the ‘+’ button and then select ‘Action.’